uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Finding an apartment

 The rental market in Toronto is competitive, but you have some options when locating a place to live.
 Most of this section will summarize tools you can use to find an apartment yourself, but before we dig deeper, I'd like to highlight the possibility of using a realtor.
 This can take a lot of the stress out of finding somewhere to live, and is often free for the person searching.
-With
+With that said, you can find some sites below that offer quick ways to find potential rental units.

 **[PadMapper](https://www.padmapper.com/apartments/toronto-on)**